By Tupur Chatterjee

 Despite limitations, the tide is definitely changing.
 A force to reckon with is Sneha Khanwalkar, India’s third female music director with a serious proclivity for the ethnographic.
 (For the uninitiated, Khanwalkar composed the startlingly refreshing soundtracks for Oye Lucky Lucky Oye and Gangs of Wasseypur, and sang my favourite song from GoW: ‘Kalaa Rey’.)
 She also used her own voice for the hyper-male, super gangster song ‘Keh Keh Loonga’.
 The other female voices on the album are Padmashree Sharda Sinha, the “voice of Bihari folk” (‘Tar Bijli Se Patle Hamare Piya’) and 12-year-old Durga (‘Dil Chi Cha Leather’) who use to previously sing on the train stations of Mumbai.
 For Oye Lucky, Khanwalkar travelled to an all-male, all-night music festival in Haryana to find new ways for us to think about the aural scape of the overdone Punjab.
 This is her signature style — as we also saw in MTV’s Sound Trippin.
 She has a ear for the acoustics of our everyday lives.
 Jasleen Kaur Royal, another rising singer-composer, is often seen with a mouth organ, a tambourine, and a guitar, all of which she wears on her physical self.
 These expressions are not only bringing forth the overlooked and plural sonic worlds of popular culture in India, but also finally accommodating new and agile ways of imagining the gendered voice.

-Tupur Chatterjee is a PhD Candidate at the Department of Radio TV Film at the University of Texas at Austin.
+Tupur Chatterjee is a PhD candidate at the Department of Radio-Television-Film, University of Texas at Austin.
 She works on film and architecture.

 Correction: This article has been modified to attribute Sanjay Srivastava’s work in the third paragraph.